ProfessionalAmateur/Reddit-Liked-List-Builder/README.md

 Overview
 --------
 As a frequent Reddit user I find a lot of good new music browsing the [electronic music subreddit](http://www.reddit.com/r/electronicmusic) but never had a good way to keep track of it.
-Wanting to relisten to a song I had liked I would have to browse through my history but after a week or two any link I upvoted would be buried several pages deep, kind of a hassle.
-The Reddit Liked Link Builder is a result of this manual search burden.
+Wanting to relisten to a song I had previously liked I needed to browse through my liked history.
+However after a week or two any link I upvoted would be buried several pages deep, proving to be kind of a hassle.

+The Reddit Liked Link Builder solves the problem of needing to manually search.
 This script will parse a users 'liked' history for a given subreddit and output a list of HTML links to a file.
 In its current state the Reddit link must have "media": data associated with it.
 This was done to prevent 'self' posts or regular article from appearing in the list.

 Usage
 -----